Mattypoly/Mattypoly.github.io./README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+My interest with IT started at a young age.
+I grew up at a time when information technology was becoming more central to everyday life and effectively changed our lifestyle.
+When I started school every student had to use the computer room for online tasks and towards to end of my schooling, every student had a laptop as part of their education.
+We used to rent movies from a store, now we can instantly stream movies from the comfort of our home (RIP BlockBuster).
+The introduction of the IPhone and the creation of facebook allowed us to connect and communicate with people all around the world.
+I was intrigued by the power of Information technology and how it was shaping our future.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for